martinchernyavskiy/Notes/Math/Linear Algebra/Concepts/Midterm2/Diagonalization.md

 	- --> (A-cIn)(v) = 0 for v != 0
 	- --> kernel of this is not equal to zero
 	- --> A-cIn i snot 1-1 and thus not invertible and thus its determinant is 0
-- c is eigenvalue of A iff c is a root of the characteristic polynomial & A has at most n eigenvalues .
+-  A has at most n eigenvalues
+.
 - Eigenvectors of distinct eigenvalues are linearly independent .
-- If A is diagonalizable, then its characteristic polynomial splits over R
+- If A is diagonalizable, then its characteristic polynomial splits over R .
-	- Let A be diagonalizable, then there is a basis for which its left multiplication matrix representation is diagonal.
-.
 - If A and B are similar, then they have the same eigenvalues
 	- det(B - tIn) = det(Q^-1AQ - Q^-1 tIn Q)